Did the disciples leave Jesus in John 6 because they were confused?

 In Mat 18:12 Jesus tells us the parable of the sheep.
 If one sheep goes astray, the shepherd leaves the 99 to go in search of the one who went astray.
 At Capernaum the majority went astray.
 (Jn 6:66) Jesus said he was the Shepherd, so why did he not chase after them?
 The confusion theory says the reason for this is that he knew they would find their own way back after his death.
 That doesn't sound like the same kind of shepherd Jesus was talking about in Mat 18:12.

 The "confusion" theory is less than 300 years old.
 All of the writings of early Christians that have been discovered to date make it clear that they believed Jesus was teaching his "real presence" in the bread here.
 These early disciples were closer to the events than we are and they were closer to the events than those who are advancing the "confusion" theory.
-I think the early Christians are better witnesses.
+The early Christians are better witnesses.

 Lord Jesus, let Your prayer of unity for Christians